-Follow-up - It is important that front line staff are kept in the loop with the investigation and actions taken.
+Follow-up –It is important that front line staff are kept in the loop with the incident investigation with regard to actions taken.
 This will encourage reporting and engagement on process safety matters.

-Other good points to note for good investigation practice:
+Other good points to note for good incident investigations:

 Incidents are reported within 24 hours of event